Fraunhofer-AISEC/cmc/doc/manual-setup.md

 - **app.manifest.json**: Contains the reference values for an app on the system
 - **company.description.json**: Optional, metadata describing the operater of the computing platform
-- **device.description.json**: Metadata describing the overall platform, contains links to RTM Manifest, OS Manifest and App Manifests
+- **device.description.json**: Metadata describing the overall platform, contains links to RTM Manifest, OS Manifest
+- **app.description.json**: Metadata describing an application, links to an App Manifest.
+Must be embedded in to the `appDescriptions` property of the device description.
 - **device.config.json**: Signed local device configuration, contains e.g. the parameters for the Certificate Signing Requests for the attestation and identity keys